GhostAtom/langgraph-factory-workspace/README.md

 # Health Check Endpoint

 ## Overview
-This project provides a simple Express.js application with a health check endpoint to verify the application's status.
+This application includes a health check endpoint (`/health`) to verify the application's status.
+It returns a JSON object indicating whether the application is up and running.

-## Running the Application
+## How to Run

 1. Install dependencies:
    ```bash